tkerr/deep-cnn-embedded/README.md

 Additional optimizations may be possible for a bare-metal system, such as developing custom C/C++ code and/or using fixed point arithmetic, but further investigation would be required.

 ## 11. References
 [1] Icentia11k dataset: https://physionet.org/content/icentia11k-continuous-ecg/1.0 <a name="ref-01"></a>
 [2] MIT-BIH AFIB dataset: https://physionet.org/content/afdb/1.0.0  <a name="ref-02"></a>
 [3] Stanford ML Group website: https://stanfordmlgroup.github.io/projects/ecg  <a name="ref-03"></a>
-[4] Rajpurkar, et. al. Cardiologist-Level Arrythmia Detection with Convolutional Neural Networks https://arxiv.org/abs/1707.01836  <a name="ref-04"></a>
+[4] Rajpurkar, et. al. Cardiologist-Level Arrhythmia Detection with Convolutional Neural Networks https://arxiv.org/abs/1707.01836  <a name="ref-04"></a>
 [5] Szegedy, et. al. Going Deeper with Convolutions https://arxiv.org/abs/1409.4842  <a name="ref-05"></a>
 [6] Fawaz, et. al. InceptionTime: Finding AlexNet for Time Series Classification https://arxiv.org/abs/1909.04939  <a name="ref-06"></a>
 [7] He, et. al. Deep Residual Learning for Image Recognition https://arxiv.org/abs/1512.03385  <a name="ref-07"></a>
 [8] Ioffe, et. al. Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift https://arxiv.org/abs/1502.03167 <a name="ref-08"></a>
 [9] Srivastava, et. al. Dropout: A Simple Way to Prevent Neural Networks from Overfitting https://jmlr.org/papers/v15/srivastava14a.html <a name="ref-09"></a>
 [10] Jogin, et. al. Feature Extraction using Convolution Neural Networks (CNN) and Deep Learning https://ieeexplore.ieee.org/abstract/document/9012507 <a name="ref-10"></a>
 [11] Clifford, et. al. AF Classification from a Short Single Lead ECG Recording: the PhysioNet/Computing in Cardiology Challenge 2017 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5978770  <a name="ref-11"></a>